 You may wish to explore Salicylic Acid 2% Masque.

-Which acids can help with ice pick scar?
+Which acids can help with ice pick scars?

 You may wish to explore Glycolic Acid 7% Toning Solution.